AIwaffle/AIwaffle_Server1/docs/auth.md

 GET ```/auth/current```

+Login is required

 Response:

 Name | Format | Description
 -----|--------|------------
-id | str | The uuid of the account username | str | The username of the account
+uuid | str | The uuid of the account username | str | The username of the account